jeandonat/Local-AI-Cybersecurity-RAG-Lab/README.md

 - Tools invoked only when explicitly required
 - No hidden context or silent augmentation
 - Memory operations are explicit and reversible
-- Using persistent memory for long term benefits,
-- while maintaining the ability to change model but keeping persistent memory.
+- Persistent memory for long term benefits, while maintaining the ability to change model.
 - Custom display:
   - adapted for terminal display to enhance readability,
   - answers seperated from user inputs by boxing the answers in colored lines.